-- 38. At present, 12 EU Member States are in excessive deficit and the debt levels are above 60% of GDP in several Member States.
-In the context of the recovery underway, Member States should make fast progress towards their medium term objective and those Member States in excessive deficit should pursue ambitious fiscal consolidation so as to put an end to their excessive deficit as soon as possible. - 39.
+- 48. At present, 12 EU Member States are in excessive deficit and the debt levels are above 60% of GDP in several Member States.
+Against this background, the European Council calls upon Member States to use the opportunity of the evolving economic recovery to pursue fiscal consolidation in line with the Stability and Growth Pact.
+In the context of the recovery underway, Member States should make fast progress towards their medium term objective and those Member States in excessive deficit should pursue ambitious fiscal consolidation so as to put an end to their excessive deficit as soon as possible. - 49.
 Further comprehensive reforms are needed in many Member States to improve the sustainability of their welfare systems, and meet the economic and budgetary consequences of ageing.
-In this context, the European Council takes note of the report on the impact of ageing populations on public spending, and reaffirms the three-pronged strategy, aiming at reducing public debt, increasing employment rates and productivity, and reforming pension and health care systems.
+In this context, the European Council welcomes the report on the impact of ageing populations on public spending, and reaffirms the three-pronged strategy, aiming at reducing public debt, increasing employment rates and productivity, and reforming pension and health care systems.
 Measures which discourage early withdrawal from the labour force, or reduce pension costs should be promoted.
-Further the European Council invites the Commission to undertake a comprehensive assessment of the sustainability of Member States' public finances by autumn 2006, using the commonly agreed framework. - 40.
-The European Council underlines the need to further improve the efficiency and effectiveness of public spending and taxes in order to enhance the quality of public finances and foster growth and employment enhancing activities, in line with the Lisbon priorities. - 41.
-Monetary integration creates stronger spill over effects amongst members.
+Further the European Council invites the Commission to undertake a comprehensive assessment of the sustainability of Member States' public finances by the end of 2006, using the commonly agreed framework. - 50.
+The European Council underlines the need to further improve the efficiency and effectiveness of public spending and taxes in order to enhance the quality of public finances and foster growth and employment enhancing activities, in line with the priorities of the partnership for growth and employment.

+51. Monetary integration creates stronger spill over effects amongst members.
 Membership in the euro area places also a particular premium on effective policy coordination to ensure fiscal discipline and flexibility to cope with asymmetric shocks, and to carry on with structural adjustment needed for example to deal with deviating trends in competitiveness.
-In that respect, further fiscal consolidation and enhanced structural reforms in goods, services, labour and real estate markets are especially important in Euro-area Member States.
+In that respect, further fiscal consolidation and enhanced structural reforms in goods, services, labour and real estate markets are especially important in Member States of the Euro area and require effective policy coordination within this area.